HelmholtzAI-Consultants-Munich/Organoid-Counting/README.md

 # Organoid_Counting

-## Installation through command line

-This software has been tested with Python 3.9.
-Simple run ```pip install -r requirements.txt``` in your environment to install the necessary packages.

 ## Full installation description for Windows

 For windows users you will need to first install Python (simply go to the app store and install the latest version of Python).
 Next double click on the ```setup.bat``` file which will install all necessary packages for you to run the software.
 In order to run the software you have two options: